Skip to main content

 Dentists

-You should get dental advice soon after a diagnosis as treatment can become more difficult as symptoms progress.
+You should get dental advice soon after a diagnosis as treatment can be harder as symptoms progress.

 Dieticians